Feyerabend/vm/vm1/README.md

 option in your browser the output from "console.log".)
-You will notice the program is the same in *principle* (as the opcodes can also be) so we only implement a new virtual machine each time we would like to run the program on another system, operating system, hardware, etc. Sun Microsystems Inc., the company originally behind the programming language Java, once had a slogan: "Write Once, Run Anywhere"[^1], that kind of illustrated that idea.
+You will notice the program is the same in *principle* (as the opcodes can also be) so we only implement a new virtual machine each time we would like to run the program on another system, operating system, hardware, etc. *The code for the program then can remain the same.*
+Sun Microsystems Inc., the company originally behind the programming language Java, once had a slogan: "Write Once, Run Anywhere"[^1], that kind of illustrates that idea.

 [^1]: https://en.wikipedia.org/wiki/Write_once,_run_anywhere